gnawalishyam/jekyll/_posts/2018-04-04-Mark-Toohey.md

 ## Abstract

-**Realistically Assessing the Realities and Opportunities of Blockchain Implementation in Supply Chains**
+**Assessing the Realities and Opportunities of Blockchain Implementation in Supply Chains**

 Beyond the hype: A frank assessment of current blockchain capability from one of the industry's early adopters.